 And indeed, those who differ over it are in doubt about it.
 They have no knowledge of it except the following of assumption.
 And they did not kill him, for certain. – Qur’an 4:157.

 There is a distinction between ‘killing’ and crucifixion’.
-The Jews killed (death by stoning) and the Romans crucified.
+The Jews were killed (death by stoning) and the Romans were crucified.
 Therefore, the Qur’an is clearly saying that neither the Jews nor the Romans murdered Christ.
-Oskar’s interpretation failed to take into consideration the distinction of the method of punishment of the Jews and that of the Romans.
+Oskar’s interpretation failed to take into consideration the distinction between the method of punishment of the Jews and that of the Romans.

 Therefore, his interpretation is inconsistent not only historically, but also textually with the Qur’an.
 His other point was indeed a bit fanciful; he says:

 From a Christian point of view, it is totally unacceptable to think that He would be responsible for misleading 1.3 billion people who call themselves Christians today!
 Some Muslims will say, ‘Allah can do whatever He wants.
 If it pleases Him, to mislead all the Christians, He has the right to do so!’